dtonhofer/prolog_notes/maplist_2_examples.md

 > `maplist(:Goal, ?List)`
 >
-> _"True if Goal can successfully be applied on all elements of List.
+> True if Goal can successfully be applied on all elements of List.
 Arguments are reordered to
-> gain performance as well as to make the predicate deterministic under normal circumstances."_
+> gain performance as well as to make the predicate deterministic under normal circumstances.

 That actually sounds like a `for` loop, or a [`foreach`](https://perldoc.perl.org/perlsyn.html#Foreach-Loops) loop.